openforis/sepal-doc/docs/source/cookbook/classification.rst

 Start download
 ^^^^^^^^^^^^^^

-Selecting the :icon:`fa-solid fa-cloud-download-alt` tab will open the **Retrieve** panel where you can select the exportation parameters (1).
+Selecting the :icon:`fa-solid fa-cloud-arrow-down` tab will open the **Retrieve** panel where you can select the exportation parameters (1).

 You need to select the band to export (2).
 There is no maximum number of bands; however, exporting useless bands will only increase the size and time of the output.